isogeo/doc-admin/Help/en/appendices/wfs_jsonp.md

 ## GeoServer

 GeoServer can be used to return *JSONP* if the feature has been enabled (it is disabled by default).
-To enable this parameter, you must create an environment variable dependent on the user who runs the GeoServer service named 'ENABLE_JSONP' with the value 'true' then restart the GeoServer service.
+To enable this parameter, you must create an environment variable dependent on the user who runs the GeoServer service named `ENABLE_JSONP` with the value `true` then restart the GeoServer service.

 To do this, we recommend using [the SETX command](https://technet.microsoft.com/en-us/library/cc755104.aspx):